Plan a journey

 How to search and find a route in Paris subway

 Getting from one point to another in Paris by underground (metro in french !) has never been so easy!
-This site makes it possible to quickly find the best underground route in Paris and the suburbs of Paris using the RATP or SNCF network (lines 1 to 14 of the metro, line A, B and C of the RER).
+This site makes it possible to quickly find the best underground route in Paris and the suburbs of Paris using the RATP or SNCF network (lines 1 to 14 of the metro, line A, B, C and D of the RER).
 You only need to know your departure station and your destination station, and the application calculates automatically and in a fraction of a second the fastest route by metro or RER, avoiding, if possible, connections and / or walking.

 The RATP is a public establishment founded in 1948 and managing a large part of public transport in Paris (including the bus and subway) and its suburbs.
 The SNCF (National Society of French Railways) was created in 1937 and manages part of passenger transport in Ile-de-France, including some sections of RER.

 Examples of tariffs applied by the RATP:With the Airport ticket, the cost of a trip between a RER B station and Charles-de-Gaulle airport is 10.30 euros.
 Example: Châtelet-les-Halles to CDG Airport 1.

 The cost of a Ticket t + RATP sold per book of 10 is 1.69 euros (16.90 euros the book).
 Purchased individually, the t + ticket costs € 1.90.
 The t + ticket allows you to travel on all subway lines regardless of the zone, and in the RER in zones 1 and 2.

 Examples of trips possible with a simple ticket t + : North train station to Gare de Lyon, Châtelet les Halles to Gare du nord.